-If you’re single, a couple or a small family, you should have a plan about what to do with bulk produce purchases.
+Plan what to do with bulk produce purchases.
 These items won’t keep in your fridge for long.
-You might see about splitting the goods with another family, or another option would be to prep and freeze the extras for future use.
+You might see about splitting the goods with another family.
+Another option is to prep and freeze the extras for future use.

 With meat, you don’t need to stress quite as much about buying in bulk.
 Freezing meat is simple and doesn’t require the same level of prep work you might encounter with produce.
 Simply break down the bulk package into the desired quantities, wrap in freezer bags — squeeze out the air in the bag before sealing — and you’re done.

 There seems to be some debate about the value of buying electronics at the warehouse clubs.
 While the prices are definitely competitive, you may be able to find cheaper comparable items online or at big-box electronic stores.

-What gives warehouse products the edge is that they may come with a complimentary in-house warranty that beats anything offered by the manufacturer.
-However, as always, it’s best to do some shopping around before a major purchase to ensure you’re getting the best deal.
+Warehouse products might come with a complimentary in-house warranty that beats anything offered by the manufacturer.
+However, it’s best to do some shopping around before a major purchase to ensure you’re getting the best deal.

 7. Dog and cat food

 The Kirkland pet food sold at Costco has all the ingredients of a high-end brand but is sold at a fraction of the cost.
-Kirkland is made by the same company that produces the Diamond brand and, depending on whom you believe, that could be a good thing or bad thing.
+Kirkland is made by the same company that produces the Diamond brand.

 Meanwhile, you’re likely to find deals on other pet foods at all of the warehouse clubs.
 People with large dogs will most likely benefit from the big bags sold at these stores.